 Kyoto is renowned for its peaceful gardens, Shinto shrines, and dynamic, design-oriented architecture (both traditional and modern).
 The Japanese city has long attracted creatives—everyone from David Bowie to Steve Jobs—seeking a culturally rich destination in which to relax, recharge, and source inspiration.
-So when the design-oriented Ace Hotel announced plans to open its first-ever Japanese outpost in Kyoto next year, the development was a natural fit.
+So when the design-oriented Ace Hotel opens its first-ever Japanese outpost in Kyoto this spring, the development will likely be a natural fit.

-“Every detail and material was thought through to connect the building, land, and history together,” Ace Hotel Kyoto architect Kengo Kuma said.
+“Every detail and material was thought through to connect the building, land, and history together,” said architect Kengo Kuma when the Ace Hotel Kyoto plans were first announced in 2018.
 “The thought was to create a hotel that is connected to Kyoto and open to the surrounding area.”